| By Chris Mumma, Bergen Record

 opening up the possibility that the child was coached.
 Allen won the

+case.
 Ginsberg came upon his life's calling quite accidentally.

 While working in the mid-1970s to build a recording studio for a planned